 Understanding Components of Forces

 Since forces are vectors, they can be resolved into components along orthogonal axes, typically the x-axis (horizontal) and the y-axis (vertical).
-This is particularly useful when dealing with forces that are not aligned with these axes.
-Resolving a force into its components involves finding the projections of the force vector onto the x and y axes.
+Here's the thing — this is particularly useful when dealing with forces that are not aligned with these axes.
+Worth adding: resolving a force into its components involves finding the projections of the force vector onto the x and y axes.
 These projections represent the x and y components of the force.

 The x and y components of a force F can be calculated using trigonometry: